About EHA Robotics

 Gode Primary School was once a small village school that was too small to accommodate the growing number of children seeking education.
 However, through EHA’s work, the school now has enough modern buildings to provide education to the 2,000 children it serves.
 The STAR Summer Program was also introduced to further teach kids both the essential topics in school and to expand their knowledge into other enriching subjects that other kids wouldn’t normally have access to.

-To continue my volunteer service and support for EHA and to share my knowledge, experience, and passion for robotics with other students, I am proposing to launch a summer program that teaches students the basics of robotics and STEM ideas using LEGO Mindstorms EV3 technology.
-The first phase of this program will be a 5-day summer camp for children in grades 6 to 8.
-Working in small teams, the students will learn to design, build, program, and operate simple robots, culminating in a challenging and fun robotics competition.
+To continue my volunteer service and support for EHA and to share my knowledge, experience, and passion for robotics with other students, I launched a summer program that taught students the basics of robotics and STEM ideas using LEGO Mindstorms EV3 technology.
+The first phase of this program was a 5-day summer camp for children in grades 6 to 8.
+Working in small teams, the students will learned to design, build, program, and operate simple robots, culminating in a challenging and fun robotics competition.

-I am proposing to launch a summer program that teaches students the basics of robotics and STEM ideas using LEGO Mindstorms EV3 technology.
+I launched a summer program that taught students the basics of robotics and STEM ideas using LEGO Mindstorms EV3 technology.

 Here you may see us as a primitive community with no running water and electricity — much less in need of technology when we barely have books.
 But please remember that our future is out there in the world, and we need computers to compete.